Africa and Portugal

 From MIT, I went to Cold Spring Harbor Laboratory where I set up my own laboratory in the summer of 1992.
 The success of our efforts are in great part due to the support I got from Bruce Stillman and Jim Watson.
 They gave legitimacy to my dreams and their unwavering support helped our laboratory weather the skepticism and hostility against the field that we were pioneering (Molecular and Cellular Cognition).
 Twenty years later Molecular and Cellular Cognition includes more than 200 laboratories in America, Europe and Asia, and a Society that I helped fund with more than 4000 members and chapters in the US, Europe and Asia.
 I owe much to the young and talented people that joined my laboratory and developed the ideas and carried out the experiments that helped to shape this young field.
 Their success is my greatest reward, and their energy, commitment and tenacity are a constant source of inspiration!

 In the Spring of 1998, I moved my laboratory to UCLA where we initiated a new phase of our work: Our molecular and cellular beginnings in memory acquisition led us to the biology of memory allocation; Our passion for understanding the biological basis of how simple organisms solve problems brought us to biological studies of extraordinary cognition; From studying mouse models of cognitive disorders, we became involved with human studies that are starting to unravel the molecular basis of cognitive function.
-My obsession with science led to our current efforts to develop strategies to derive simplified useful representations (i.e. maps) of previous findings that could be used for experiment planning.
+My obsession with the inner workings of science led to efforts to develop strategies to derive causal maps of previous findings that we have used for experiment planning.
 At UCLA I see the tremendous power of collegiality and collaborative research at its best.
 UCLA is the foremost example of what academic science can be, and what a community of interactive, collaborative but also deeply individual and independent minds can create and achieve together.
 I am truly proud to be part of this community!

 I spent a major part of 2006 in the National Institute of Mental Health Intramural Research Program (NIMH-IRP) as scientific director before returning to UCLA in the Spring of 2007.
 The NIMH-IRP is an incredible place with incomparable resources and with a number of talented and imaginative scientists that I got to know as colleagues and friends.
 I include here a PDF of my first speech as NIMH-IRP director, where I introduced a number of policies, some of which have since been implemented.
 It is gratifying to know that my brief time as director of this Institution helped its efforts to re-invent itself.
 I will be forever grateful to the many people at NIMH that helped me through that exciting and eventful year, a year that became a turning point in my life.
 How wonderful it is to be a scientist again!

-For my latest photos and mp3 just click on the thumbnails below:
+For Alcino's latest photos and mp3 just click on the thumbnails below: